OER - Open Educational Resources: Research

 Given the recent interest in open educational resources, the research landscape in this field is constantly changing.
 We've compiled a selective list of articles covering a variety of OER-related topics, most of which are accessible online.
 Items marked with an asterisk are available through PCC Library databases.
 After clicking the title link, follow the prompt to log in.

-Articles have been divided into five categories: OER in STEM classes, perceptions of OER, impact, cost savings, and authoring/publication.
+Articles have been divided into categories: Equity in OER, OER in STEM classes, perceptions of OER, impact, cost savings, and authoring/publication.